9 to 5 (film): Accolades

+Legacy

 Television series

-The film inspired a sitcom version, which aired from 1982 to 1983 and from 1986 to 1988.
-The show, which aired on ABC (1982–83) and in first-run syndication (1986–88), featured Parton's younger sister, Rachel Dennison, in Parton's role; Rita Moreno and Valerie Curtin, respectively, took over Tomlin and Fonda's roles.
-In the second version of the show, Sally Struthers replaced Moreno.
+The film inspired a sitcom, which aired from 1982 to 1983 and from 1986 to 1988, on ABC (1982–83) and in first-run syndication (1986–88).
+It featured Parton's younger sister, Rachel Dennison, in Parton's role; with Rita Moreno and Valerie Curtin, respectively, taking over Tomlin's and Fonda's roles.
+In the syndicated era, Sally Struthers replaced Moreno.
 A total of 85 episodes were filmed.

-2009 Broadway musical
+Stage adaptation

 In an interview aired on September 30, 2005, on Larry King Live, Parton revealed that she was writing the songs for a musical stage adaptation of the film.
 A private reading of the musical took place on January 19, 2007.
 Further private presentations were held in New York City in summer 2007.

-In early March 2008, Center Theatre Group artistic director Michael Ritchie announced that 9 to 5 would have its pre-Broadway run at the center's Ahmanson Theatre in Los Angeles beginning September 21, 2008, with Allison Janney starring as Violet, joined by Stephanie J. Block as Judy, Megan Hilty as Doralee, and Marc Kudisch as Franklin Hart Jr. The book for 9 to 5: The Musical was written by Patricia Resnick, who co-authored the film.
+In early March 2008, Center Theatre Group artistic director Michael Ritchie announced that 9 to 5 would have its pre-Broadway run at the center's Ahmanson Theatre in Los Angeles beginning September 21, 2008, with Allison Janney starring as Violet, joined by Stephanie J. Block as Judy, Megan Hilty as Doralee, and Marc Kudisch as Franklin Hart Jr. The libretto was written by Patricia Resnick, who co-authored the film.
 Andy Blankenbuehler choreographed the show, and Joe Mantello directed.

-According to playbill.com, the musical opened on Broadway at the Marquis Theatre in previews on April 7, 2009, and officially on April 30, 2009.
+According to Playbill, the musical opened on Broadway at the Marquis Theatre in previews on April 7, 2009, and officially on April 30, 2009.
 However, due to low ticket sales and gross, the production closed on September 6, 2009.
 A national tour began in September 2010.